kristi11/wittyworkflow/README.md

 * **Email Notifications on Appointment Changes:** Receive email notifications for changes in appointments, ensuring you never miss valuable information about your upcoming appointments.

-* **Newsletter Creation:** Planned feature (Not yet started): Develop a newsletter system to keep users informed and engaged with your platform.
+* **Newsletter Creation:** Planned feature (Not yet finished): Develop a newsletter system to keep users informed and engaged with your platform.

 * **Progressive Web App (PWA):** Planned feature (Not yet started): Transform the web app into a Progressive Web App, providing users with an enhanced offline experience and improved accessibility.

 * **Jetstream Configuration (jetstream.php):** Customize Jetstream features by editing the jetstream.php configuration file.
 Enable the desired features according to your project requirements.

 ## About Wittyworkflow:
 Wittyworkflow is designed to empower businesses through a comprehensive suite of features, combining dynamic visual elements with secure and efficient management tools.
-The roadmap reflects our commitment to continuous improvement and innovation.
-Join us on this journey as we work towards creating a platform that simplifies business operations and fosters growth.
+The roadmap reflects the commitment to continuous improvement and innovation.
+Join up on this journey as we work towards creating a platform that simplifies business operations and fosters growth.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>